 - Once the Extraordinary Circumstance has passed, the member must go back to each ticket in which Extraordinary Circumstances was declared and update all instances of 3J responses to the appropriate response code.

-- Members should be aware that the statute has provisions for excavation even in instances where there has been an Extraordinary Circumstance response from a given facility owner to a given dig notice.
-Excavators choosing to proceed must do so in compliance with these statutory provisions.
+- Members should be aware that the statute has provisions for an emergency excavation even in instances where there has been an Extraordinary Circumstance response from a given facility owner to a given dig notice.
+Excavators choosing to proceed must do so in compliance with these emergency statutory provisions.
+If you have further questions please contact the Georgia Public Service Commission.